streamlit/docs/content/deploy/community-cloud/deploy-your-app/deploy.md

    ![Deploy a new app from your workspace](/images/streamlit-community-cloud/deploy-empty-new-app.png)

 1. When asked "Do you already have an app?" click "**Yup, I have an app**."
-1. Fill in your repo, branch, and file path.
+1. Fill in your repository, branch, and file path.
 Alternatively, you can click "**Paste GitHub URL**" to paste a link directly to `your_app.py` on GitHub.
 1. (Optional) In the "App URL" field, choose a subdomain for your new app.

    Every Community Cloud app is deployed to a subdomain on `streamlit.app`, but you can change your app's subdomain at any time.
 For more information, see [App settings](/deploy/streamlit-community-cloud/manage-your-app/app-settings).
 In the example below, Community Cloud will deploy an app to `https://red-balloon.streamlit.app/`.

    ![Fill in your app's information to deploy your app](/images/streamlit-community-cloud/deploy-an-app.png)

-   While Community Cloud attempts to suggest available repos and files, these suggestions are not always complete.
+   While Community Cloud attempts to suggest available repositories and files, these suggestions are not always complete.
 If you do not see the desired information populating a drop-down list in each field, type it in manually.

 ## (Optional) Configure secrets and Python version